FireCubez/parsle/README.md

 - `pos`: The 0-based index of the character the match started at.
 - `line`, `col`: The 1-based line and column of the character the match started at.
 - `match`: The result of calling `string.match(regex)` where `string` is the current string ...and returns an object to be added to the results.
 Think of it as a post-proccesor function.
-The default behavior is to return the `match` property of the info object
+The default behavior is to return the `match` property of the info object.
+If the transform function is the special `Matcher.IGNORED` or `Matcher.prototype.IGNORED`, or if the function *returns* either of those, then the results aren't even added to the `this.result` array

 The gate function takes an info object as described above, and if it returns `false`, the match is discarded and a parse error is thrown.